 Piscifun Water-Resistant Tackle Bag

-Before we go down the road of how affordable this messenger style bag is, let’s get this out of the way.
-For the minimalist fisherman, this is an outstanding pack with adequate storage and tons of ways you can carry it making it not only the best bang for your buck but also a hell of a good bag just to get away and fish.
+For the minimalist fisherman, this affordable backpack is an outstanding option that comes with adequate storage and several ways to carry it.
+This makes it not only the best bang for your buck but also a hell of a good bag to just get away and fish.

-Now that that’s out of the way, what can you get on a tight budget?
+You may think, what can you really get on a tight budget?
 How about a pack that can be carried on a shoulder strap for short distances, transitioned to a single strap pack for the longer treks, and then mounted as a chest rig for easy access to your gear.
-Every method of carry is easy and comfortable with the modest amount of gear this pack was designed for.
+Every method of carrying this pack is easy and comfortable with the modest amount of gear this pack was designed for.

 The main compartment is plenty large enough for a couple of tackle trays and still has room for pliers, line, bobbers, or anything else you may need.
-The outside pouch is perfect for those items you may need in a hurry or use it to store necessities that you don’t want to get wet, like a cell phone or wallet.
+The outside pouch is perfect for those items you may need in a hurry, or you can use it to store necessities that you don’t want to get wet, like a cell phone or wallet.

 There are several mounting points on the outside for additional tools and a smaller pocket that is perfect for your glasses.
 Everything you need in a small space and surrounded by rugged 1000D ballistic nylon that is treated to resist water.
 Just because it’s a budget pack doesn’t mean it’s cheap.

-One of the best uses for this pack is a just in case pack for those emergency fishing trips.
+One of the best uses for this pack is a just-in-case pack for those emergency fishing trips.
 Having a bad day at work, keep it in the car for a little cooldown fishing on your lunch break.
-These are so handy and versatile that you could keep one just about anywhere for when the mood strikes you.
+This tackle bag is so handy and versatile that you could keep one just about anywhere for when the mood strikes you.
 Combine it with a decent collapsible rod and you can be ready to fish anytime, anywhere.

 - Praised ofr being a smaller compact bag for shorter trips.